rlondner/mongodb-3.6-hols/json-schemas/HOL-PART4.md

 ## Schema Dependencies

-1. Schema dependencies extend the schema to have additional constraints.
+1. Schema dependencies work like property dependencies, but instead of just specifying other required properties, they can extend the schema to have other properties.
 Using the *schema dependency* technique, the example from **1.** above can be rewritten as follows:

     ```javascript
     db.students.drop()